-In February 2016, the US Virgin Islands Territorial Emergency Management Agency (VITEMA) completed the US Virgin Islands Flood Hazard Mitigation Plan (FHMP), which was subsequently adopted in 2016.
+In February 2016, the US Virgin Islands Territorial Emergency Management Agency (VITEMA) completed the US Virgin Islands Flood Hazard Mitigation Plan, which was subsequently adopted in 2016.
 This plan was developed to preserve the eligibility of the US Virgin Islands for project grants from FEMA's Flood Mitigation Assistance (FMA) Program.
-Going forward the Territory will determine additional Flood Mitigation Projects and will also update the FHMP.